wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

   ![test status bar](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/test-statusbar.png)

 - A new icon at the left bar.
-If you click on it a panel displaying all the test will appear.
+If you click on it, a panel displaying all the test will appear.
 Here, you can run each one individually:

   ![test side panel](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/test-side-panel.png)